-PERFORMANCE TESTING TO EN 60079-29-1: 2007 AND EN 60079-29-4: 2010
+PERFORMANCE TESTING TO EN 60079-29-1: 2016 AND EN 60079-29-4: 2010

-The measuring function of the EQ3XXX Controller, according to Annex II paragraph 1.5.5, 1.5.6 and 1.5.7 of the Directive 94/9/EC, was covered in this Type Examination Certificate in the following configurations:
+The measuring function of the EQ3XXX Controller, according to Annex II to Directive 2014/34/EU, was covered in this Type Examination Certificate in the following configurations:

-- Controller Model EQ3XXX with EQ3710AIM or EQ3700DCIO or EQ3730EDIO (tested as a stand-alone control unit with a calibrated linear 4-20mA simulator input signal or relay contacts (as applicable)). - Controller Model EQ3XXX with CTB and PIRECL (tested as a gas detection system with methane applied to the PIRECL). - Controller Model EQ3XXX with UD10/DCU Emulator and CGS Conditioning Board, in combination with the Det-Tronics gas sensor Model CGS (tested as a gas detection system with methane applied to the CGS). - 4.
+- 1. Controller Model EQ3XXX with EQ3710AIM or EQ3700DCIO or EQ3730EDIO (tested as a stand-alone control unit with a calibrated linear 4-20mA simulator input signal or relay contacts (as applicable)). - 2.
+Controller Model EQ3XXX with CTB and PIRECL (tested as a gas detection system with methane applied to the PIRECL). - 3.
+Controller Model EQ3XXX with UD10/DCU Emulator and CGS Conditioning Board, in combination with the Det-Tronics gas sensor Model CGS (tested as a gas detection system with methane applied to the CGS). - 4.
 Controller Model EQ3XXX with LS2000.